apocalyptech/animalwellsave/README.md

 ### Choose Slot

-Most options in the editor operate on slot data, so this will be a commonly-used item.  `-s` or `--slot` can be used for this, to choose a specific slot (`1`, `2`, or `3`), or to operate on *all* slots by choosing `0`.
+Most options in the editor operate on slot data, so this argument is generally necessary.  `-s` or `--slot` can be used for this, to choose a specific slot (`1`, `2`, or `3`), or to operate on *all* slots by choosing `0`.